PyCav/server/server_setup_guide.md

 	runuser -l [username] -c 'chmod 700 ~/.ssh'
 	```

-	Making sure to replace [username] with the name of the user that you created earlier.
+	Making sure to replace **[username]** with the name of the user that you created earlier.

-10. We will now authorise our computer so that it can access the server using the generated key, run the command below in your ssh client making sure
+10. You will now need to authorise your computer so that it can access the server using the generated key, run the command below in your ssh client making sure
-	to replace [public-key] and [username] with the key that was generated and the name of the user you created respectively.
+	to replace **[public-key]** with the key that was generated and **[username]** with the name of the user you created earlier.

 	```bash
 	runuser -l [username] -c 'echo [public-key] > ~/.ssh/authorized_keys'